AI Tutoring: A Practical Solution To Boost Maths Attainment

 Because AI maths tutoring can deliver low cost, personalised learning at scale, schools can provide access to extra help to more students.

-Cost comparison: traditional tutoring vs AI maths tutoring with Skye
+Pricing comparison: cost of traditional tutoring vs cost of AI tutoring with Skye

-A single AI tutoring licence can cover hundreds of learners, turning previously unaffordable interventions into everyday practice.
+For just the cost of a single AI tutoring licence you can provide personalised support for hundreds of learners in your school, turning previously unaffordable interventions into everyday practice.

 AI tutoring and traditional tutoring price comparison